Yohan Boli

-Yohan Alexandre Mady Boli (born 17 November 1993) is a professional footballer who plays as a forward for Qatar Stars League side Al-Rayyan.
-Born in France, Boli represents Ivory Coast internationally.
+Yohan Alexandre Mady Boli (born 17 November 1993) is a professional footballer who plays as a forward for Turkish Süper Lig club Antalyaspor.
+Born in France, he has represented Ivory Coast internationally.

 International career

-Boli was born in France and is of Ivorian descent.
+The French-born Boli is Ivorian by descent.
 He debuted for the Ivory Coast in a 2–1 loss to Gabon for 2018 FIFA World Cup qualification on 2 September 2017.

 Personal life

 Boli is the son of the Ivorian former footballer Roger Boli, nephew of French international footballer Basile Boli, and cousin of Ivorian footballer Yannick Boli.
 Boli's brothers, Kévin Boli and Charles Boli are also professional footballers.